Bandit Camp

 1. All tools and materials for the crafts and projects are provided by us.

 2. No “street” clothes during the event.
-Please bring your own medieval peasant or fantasy character garb so that we can all feel immersed in another world.
+Please bring your own medieval or fantasy character garb so that we can all feel immersed in another world.
 If you do not have clothing like this, Fell & Fair is our absolute favorite provider.
 If you can only afford this event (not the event and a new set of clothing), we do have a very limited closet of medieval loaner clothing and accessories.
 Please contact us about sizes and availability.
 Don’t let the lack of a clothing “kit” stop you from joining us.

-3. This event will start at 9 am on Saturday, November 29 and run through 4 pm on Sunday, November 30, 2025.
+3. This event will start at 9 am on Saturday, December 5th and run through 4 pm on Sunday, December 6th, 2026.

 For those traveling a long way for this event, contact us about the option to arrive Friday afternoon and camp on Friday night (to be ready for the early start on Saturday).